A beginner’s guide to heat pumps

 At present, the running costs of a heat pump are roughly on a par with heating your home with mains gas.
-However, if you are ‘off grid’ and replacing LPG or oil-fired heating, heat pumps are almost always cheaper to run.
+However, if you are ‘off grid’ and replacing LPG or oil-fired heating, heat pumps are considerably cheaper to run.

 Heat pumps aren’t always suitable for every property.
 For a larger uninsulated property, the heating demand could be so high in winter that the lower temperature heat pump system would needs unfeasibly large radiators to keep the space warm.
 In such a case, we would recommend insulation and airtightness measures before installing a heat pump.

 The Government‘s Renewable Heat Incentive (RHI) scheme is due to end in March 2022.
 It works by making payments to householders over a number of years ranging from between £6,000 – £10,000, depending on the amount of renewable heat provided by the heat pump that has been installed.